Frequently Asked Questions

 Most graduates entering the program receive some assistance in the form of a tuition scholarship.
 The amount of the assistance, if any, is determined by the admissions committee at the time of application review.
 In general, students admitted to the program are responsible for the bulk of their tuition.

 The majority of students find funding either through family, personal loans, government programs, or educational funding organizations.
-U.S. citizens admitted to our security programs have several unique full scholarship opportunities funded by the U.S. government under the Scholarship for Service program and the Information Assurance Scholarship Program.
+U.S. citizens admitted to our security programs have several unique full scholarship opportunities funded by the U.S. government under the Scholarship for Service program and the Department of Defense Cyber Scholarship Program.

 Can I visit the INI?